SUMMER VACATION IN OMAN

 In surreal Heights

-It is 27 degrees in Salalah.
-We drive up into the mountains with a stopover in Mughsayl Beach.
+It’s 27 degrees in Salalah.
+We drive up into the mountains with a stopover at Mughsayl Beach.
 The “Caribbean of the Orient” is one of the most beautiful natural beaches in the country.
-Today it is stormy there.
-The waves crash against the rocks with such force that the crystal clear water spills over the beach for meters.
-The Omanis and the Arab tourists take position to get a portion of the water.
+It’s stormy there today.
+The waves crash against the rocks with such force that the crystal-clear water spills over the beach for meters.
+The Omanis and Arab tourists take up position to get a taste of the water.

 © Mirella Sidro

-Fog is coming in.
+Fog rolls in.
 Am I really in Oman or somewhere on the English or Scottish coast?
-The fog settles deeper and deeper.
-The hills and rock faces, in which there are also caves, are no longer visible.
+The fog gets deeper and deeper.
+The hills and rock faces, which also contain caves, are no longer visible.
 Will we be able to continue?
 “Sure!
-We are here partly because of the fog.”
-Abdullah is taken aback by my concern.
-While in our country fog means danger, here it is synonymous with vacation.
+We’re also here because of the fog.”
+Abdullah is surprised at my concern.
+While fog means danger here, here it is synonymous with vacations.

 © Mirella Sidro